It’s really easy to create a landing page.

 Here is a video breakdown of the split test by Clay from LeadPages.

 Note: Spilling more money on a host does not always equate to higher site speed.
 Juan was paying as much as 1000$/month on hosting.
 But Google’s server network still loaded faster and led to more conversions.

 Notre Dame University tested a slider on their homepage and found that only the first image received any action.
-A measly 1% visitors clicked on a feature.
+A measly 1% visitors clicked on an action button.

 The reason is content delivered via carousels is missed by users.
 They look like adverts to many people and hence few people interact with them.

 You can use OctaGate SiteTimer to check how every element on your website is affecting the load time of your website.